The Simpsons: Bart vs. the World: Reception

 The Dutch magazine Power Unlimited rated the Game Gear version 70/100, noting that it "consists partly of boring platform worlds" that are "not really worth the effort".
 They added, however, that "fortunately, there are also some simple puzzle games that are fun" and keep the game above mediocrity.
 A Game Players review gave the Game Gear version a 62/100 rating.
 The magazine wrote that "the twisted humor of other Simpsons games isn't there and the action segments could be from any game.
 Ignore it for home, but pack it for the beach."

-In 2009, 1UP.com editor Bob Mackey reviewed the NES game in 1UP.com's official Retro Gaming Blog.
+In 2009, 1UP.com editor Bob Mackey reviewed the NES game in 1UP.coms official Retro Gaming Blog.
 He wrote that it had the same problems that Bart vs. the Space Mutants had, such as "lousy jumping physics", and that it "also manages to strip away the novelty that made the original Simpsons NES game worth checking out in the first place.
 The sequel is a straight-up, cookie-cutter platformer without any real Simpson-y touches to satisfy fans of the show; Bart finds himself wandering through generic side-scrolling levels, with a Simpsons character showing up every now and then to remind you that this is an actual licensed product and not just a ROM hack."

 Entertainment Weekly gave the game a B and wrote that "A nice multicultural touch — at one point in this travel-action game, Bart skateboards down China's Great Wall — puts this a notch above Acclaim's other Simpsons games, if not up to the standards of the irrepressibly subversive TV show."

+According to internal data, by 1994 Acclaim sold approximately 53,000 copies of the NES version and 42,000 copies of the Game Gear version.